learn-co-curriculum/welcome-to-learn-verified/README.md

 # Welcome to Learn Verified

 Welcome to the Learn Verified track.
-Over the next 600-800 hours you will learn everything you need to know to be a Junior Web Developer.
+Over the next 600-800 hours you will learn everything you need to know to be a Full Stack Web Developer.
 Before you get started, just a few thoughts about how our curriculum is laid out.

 ## Training Wheels